ukula/ukula/README.md

 </p>
 <h1 align="center">UKULA</h1>

-Fast OCR translation and screenshot pin tool for Windows.
+<p align="center">Fast OCR translation and screenshot pin tool for Windows.</p>

-Capture text from anywhere on your screen, translate it instantly, or pin screenshots directly on your desktop while working.
+<p align="center">Capture text from anywhere on your screen, translate it instantly, or pin screenshots directly on your desktop while working.</p>

 ---